rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 ### Finishing the move from Rackspace Email to Microsoft Exchange

-Once you are notified that the migration has been completed there are final steps you must complete to ensure all of your users will be able to access their new Microsoft Exchange mailboxes.
+Once you are notified that the migration has been completed there are final steps you must perform to ensure all of your users will be able to access their new Microsoft Exchange mailboxes.

 1. You must update all of their passwords through the Cloud Office Control Panel, as the passwords were changed in the migration.
 See [Change a Microsoft Exchange mailbox password](/how-to/change-a-microsoft-exchange-mailbox-password/#reset-a-mailbox-password-through-the-cloud-office-control-panel).
 Once you have updated all of your user's passwords, have them test logging into [apps.rackspace.com](https://apps.rackspace.com/index.php) where they can access their new mailbox and verify that their email was all migrated.